Today's Top Gainer

 The consolidated financial statements for the year ended March 31, 2019 have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015.

 ICRA Ltd. has reaffirmed the highest credit rating of [ICRA] A1+/[ICRA] AAA(Stable) for the bank facilities, long term/ short term borrowings and commercial paper programs of the Company.

 Further, CRISIL Ltd. has also reaffirmed the highest credit rating of CRISIL A1+ and CRISIL AAA/Stable for short term & long term bank facilities and commercial paper programs of the Company.

-The Business Responsibility Report of the Company for the year ended March 31, 2018, is made available on the website of the Company at http://www.sunpharma.com/pdfiist/all-documents and forms part of the Annual Report, and is also available at the Registered office / Corporate office of the Company for inspection.
+The Business Responsibility Report of the Company for the year ended March 31, 2019, forms part of the Annual Report and is also made available on the website of the Company at http://www.sunpharma.com/pdflist/all-documents .

 Your Directors wish to thank all stakeholders, employees and business partners, Companys bankers, medical professionals and business associates for their continued support and valuable cooperation.

 The Directors also wish to express their gratitude to investors for the faith that they continue to repose in the Company.

 For and on behalf of the Board of Directors